 Before you do an interview, make sure you do your research.
 That is all part of the work in preparing the questions to send to the influencer.

-Make sure the questions are of interest to the influencer, and that they have expressed their opinions online about the topics of conversation.
+Please make sure the questions are of interest to the influencer and express their opinions online about the topics of conversation.
 You want them to be passionate about the interview and getting their ideas across.

-With everything agreed, you’ll then conduct your interview.
-If it is an audio interview, post the audio on your site with a transcript of the interview below it.
+With everything agreed upon, you’ll then conduct your interview.
+If it is an audio interview, post the audio on your site with a transcript of the interview below.

-The transcript will act as search engine bait, but apart from that, a lot of visitors prefer to read this type of thing rather than listen to it.
-You can also upload audio interviews to audio sharing sites.
+The transcript will act as search engine bait, but apart from that, many visitors prefer to read this type of thing rather than listen to it.
+You can also upload audio interviews to audio-sharing sites.
 Search Google for audio upload and look for opportunities where you can create a backlink to your site.

 You can create a very natural backlink on this type of audio sharing site by saying something like “Prefer a transcript?
 Read the full interview on…” and then link directly to your transcript page using the title of that page as the anchor text.

-Finally, remember to give the interviewed influencer the page URL so that they can find the interview on your site.
-They will more than likely link to it, and possibly tell their own visitors/mailing list about the interview too.
+Finally, remember to give the interviewed influencer the page URL to find the interview on your site.
+They will more than likely link to it and possibly tell their own visitors/mailing list about the interview too.